khashayarghajar/README/CONTRIBUTING.md

 - If you've added your test to an existing class, you will need to run the whole class and track the output .
 - write some new tests doesn't means delete the old ones

-> only add or remove tests that are located in `./test` .
+> only add, remove or fix tests that are located in `./test` .

 - - - -